AztecProtocol/Horizon/README.md

 - Share your repo in the [Aztec.nr Discord](https://discord.com/invite/JtqzkdeQ6G) so we can follow your progress.
 - Open a PR here if you want to add or improve a PRD.

+- ### 📘 Aztec Handbook by Wonderland
+If you’re new to Aztec, check out the [Aztec Handbook](https://aztec.handbook.wonderland.xyz/) created by Wonderland.
+It’s a concise guide that walks you through Aztec’s background, stack, contracts, and block production — perfect for getting oriented before diving into Horizon PRDs.

 ---

 # 📂 PRD Library